rishooty/Q9xS/README.md

 ## Why

 It's possible to slipstream some updates into Windows 9x series OSes so long as they match either files that already exist on the disc or within its .CAB files.
+The chance of success increases if you modify the layout.inf files to match your updates.

-However, I found the process of extracting the iso, dropping the files, and recompressing a bootable iso tedious.
+However, I found the process of extracting the iso, dropping the files, modifying the layout*.inf files and recompressing a bootable iso tedious.

-* It can take a bit to load all the files into your iso creating application, such as CDBurnerXP.
-* Not all slipstreams are successful.
-There are many files that if modified will cause the OS installer to either simply not start or fail partway through.
-Given this fact, knowing which files you can and can't slipstream is a matter of trial and error.

 As for "Why Windows 9x?", yes there are people that still use these OSes.
 Namely, vintage gaming enthusiasts.